EPAM-JS-Competency-center/shop-nodejs-azure-serverless/3_serverless_api/README.md

 ## Topics

-The following topics will be covered in this project:
+The following topics will be covered in this section:

-- **What is Serverless?** We will discuss the general concept of Serverless architecture and its benefits.
 - **Function App:** We will explore Azure Function App, a serverless compute service that lets you run event-triggered code without having to explicitly provision or manage infrastructure.
 We will discuss its features and how it works.
 - **Using function-core-tools for local development and testing:** We will learn how to use function-core-tools, a command-line interface tool, to develop and test our Azure Function App locally.
+- **What is Serverless framework?** We will discuss the general concept of Serverless architecture and its benefits.
 - **Serverless framework as an alternative to function-core-tools:** We will explore the Serverless framework, which is an open-source tool for building Serverless applications.
 We will compare it with function-core-tools and discuss its pros and cons.
 - **Using App Config to manage Function App configuration:** We will learn how to use Azure App Config, a centralized configuration store, to manage the configuration of our Azure Function App.
 - **API Management:** We will discuss how to use Azure API Management to expose, secure, and manage our Serverless API.